SCThijsse/numix-gtk-theme/.github/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [ninixproject@github.com](mailto:ninixproject@github.com).
+Please report unacceptable behavior to [ninixdarkerproject@github.com](mailto:ninixdarkerproject@github.com).

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for a Ninix product/project.
+This section guides you through submitting a bug report for a NinixDarker product/project.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Please try not to deviate away from the predefined issue template's format as doing so will delay the review of your issue.

 #### Before Submitting A Bug Report

-* **Most importantly**, check to see if you can reproduce the problem while using the latest version of the product/project from its [`master` branch](https://github.com/ninixproject/ninix-gtk-theme/tree/master).
+* **Most importantly**, check to see if you can reproduce the problem while using the latest version of the product/project from its [`master` branch](https://github.com/ninixdarkerproject/ninixdarker-gtk-theme/tree/master).
-* **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Aninixproject)** to see if the problem has already been reported.
+* **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Aninixdarkerproject)** to see if the problem has already been reported.
 If it has, add a *thumbs up* reaction to the existing issue instead of opening a new one.
 Only add comments to issues when you have new information to provide that is relevant to the issue.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](http://github.com/ninixproject) your bug is related to, create an issue on that repository and provide the following information.
+After you've determined [which repository](http://github.com/ninixdarkerproject) your bug is related to, create an issue on that repository and provide the following information.

 Explain the problem and include additional details to help maintainers reproduce the problem: